kwatsy/codewolf-security-scanner/README.md

 # 🐺 VibeWolf Security Scanner

-**The Guardian Wolf for Developers** 🛡️
+**The Guardian Wolf for "Vibe" Developers** 🛡️

 ## 🎆 **Mission**

+Being a "Vibe Code Developer" myself I know the pitfalls of unprotected projects.

-VibeWolf protects "Vibe Code" developers and seasoned developers from the dangerous implications of publishing apps with exposed APIs, hardcoded secrets, and security vulnerabilities to app stores.
+VibeWolf protects "Vibe Code Developers" and seasoned developers from the dangerous implications of publishing apps with exposed APIs, hardcoded secrets, and security vulnerabilities to app stores.

 **VibeWolf is designed to be used BEFORE backend migration and app store deployment - not during active development!**